|Dates / Deadlines:|

 |Minimum GPA:||2.0||Class Standing:||Undergraduate Freshman, Undergraduate Sophomore, Undergraduate Junior, Undergraduate Senior|

-|Number of Credits:||3||Program Specialist:||Ann Ganz|
+|Number of Credits:||3||Program Specialist:||Joseph Rasich|

 |Language experience required:||No||Areas of Study:||Arts & Sciences, Biology, Environmental and Sustainability Studies|

-Before departing for Central America, participants have several sessions to learn about specific groups of organisms and ecosystems they were likely to encounter during their travels.&amp;nbsp; In Belize, daily activities focused on field excursions and group research projects to examine the functioning of natural interactions among the huge diversity of organisms we will encounter.
-Participants also visit ruins of the extinct Mayan civilization at Mayflower and Xunantunich and see how people currently use natural resources in order to appreciate human interactions with surrounding ecosystems.
+Before departing for Central America, participants have several sessions to learn about specific groups of organisms and ecosystems they were likely to encounter during their travels.
+In Belize, daily activities focus on field excursions and group research projects to examine the functioning of natural interactions among the huge diversity of organisms we will encounter.
+Participants also visit ruins of the extinct Mayan civilization and see how people currently use natural resources in order to appreciate human interactions with surrounding ecosystems.

 WMU credit will be awarded for BIOS 4560 (3 credits) upon successful completion of the program.
 Students are urged to work closely with the appropriate academic advisor(s) to determine how these credits will be counted towards their degree.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
-After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
+After a student has been accepted to the program, they must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.

-Tentative itinerary for 2012
+Tentative itinerary for 2016

-Mandatory final portion of course on WMU campus.
 Tentative itinerary subject to change.

 Dept. of Biological Sciences

-3151 Wood Hall
+3431 Wood Hall

-WMU Study Abroad:
+WMU Study Abroad

-Study Abroad Specialist, Sr.
+Study Abroad Specialist

-2425 Ellsworth Hall
+2510B Ellsworth Hall